NominDavaakhuu/my-portfolio-web-app/README.md

 Header and footer with responsive navbar
 Dark and light mode toggle
 Search functionality for projects
+Integration with YouTube API for fetching videos Integration with Pexel API for fetching images Integration with Email.js API for contact form submission Error handlers,Loading state, Not Found Page
+Search result page, Project Detail page
+Back to Home, Back to projects button
 Scroll to top button
 Scroll to contact section button
-Integration with YouTube API for fetching videos Integration with Email.js API for contact form submission Error handlers, Not Found Page
-Search result page, Project Detail page
-Back to Home, Back to projects button

-# Dependencies
+# Dependencies ->

 ## React.js
 To create an application named my-app in the my-app directory